CONTENT MATTER EXPERTS

 Natasha N. Pettit, PharmD, BCIDP, is an Infectious Diseases Clinical Pharmacy Specialist practicing at the University of Chicago Medicine (UCM) since 2010.
 She received her Doctor of Pharmacy degree from the University of the Pacific and completed her residency training at the University of Michigan.
 Her current roles include Pharmacy Director of the Antimicrobial Stewardship Program and Clinical Pharmacy Coordinator for Infectious Diseases Pharmacy Services.
 Dr. Pettit has several research interests including: evaluating the use of the EHR in implementing stewardship interventions, infection management in the immune-compromised host, and treatment strategies for Clostridiodes difficile infections.
 She also provides education on antimicrobial management and stewardship practices through her involvement in the training of pharmacy/medical students and residents, Infectious Diseases fellows, and serving as a faculty member for the Society of Infectious Diseases Pharmacists (SIDP) Antimicrobial Stewardship Certificate Program for Pharmacists and for the American Society for Health-System Pharmacists (ASHP) board certification review course.

-Jessica Robinson, PharmD, BCPS, BCIDP
+Jessica Robinson, PharmD, BCIDP

-Associate Professor / Associate Director, Antimicrobial Stewardship Program
+Associate Director Antimicrobial Stewardship Program

-University of Charleston School of Pharmacy / Charleston Area Medical Center
+Charleston Area Medical Center

 Charleston, West Virginia